The Emotional Pivot.

 Agency does not come from being told the right answer.
 It comes from understanding the question well enough to recognize a good answer when you find one.

 Understanding comes from trustworthy evidence, presented honestly, with its limits intact.
-That is the entire premise of the platform — and the reason it exists at all.
+That is the entire premise of this platform — and the reason it exists at all.

 Next